Born: Kildare, Ireland.

 Trained: Central School of Ballet.

-Joined Scottish Ballet: Autumn 2013, promoted to First Artist in July 2018.
+Joined Scottish Ballet: Autumn 2013, promoted to First Artist in July 2018, and to Soloist in February 2019.

 Do you remember a moment when you decided or realised that you wanted to be a professional dancer?